Shalwar kameez: Description

-The shalwar are loose pajama-like trousers.
+The shalwar are loose pyjama-like trousers.
 The legs are wide at the top, and narrow at the ankle.
 The kameez is a long shirt or tunic, often seen with a Western-style collar; however, for female apparel, the term is now loosely applied to collarless or mandarin-collared kurtas.
-The kameez might be worn with pajamas as well, either for fashion or comfort.
+The kameez might be worn with pyjamas as well, either for fashion or comfort.
 Some kameez styles have side seams (known as the chaak), left open below the waist-line, giving the wearer greater freedom of movement.

 Styles

 The kameez can be sewn straight and flat, in an "A" shape design or flowing like a dress; there are a variety of styles.
 Modern kameez styles are more likely to have European-inspired set-in sleeves.
 If the tailor's taste or skill is displayed, this will be seen in the shape of the neckline and the decoration of the kameez.
 The kameez may be cut with a deep neckline, sewn in diaphanous fabrics, or styled in cap-sleeve or sleeveless designs.

-There are many styles of shalwar: the Peshawari shalwar, Balochi shalwar, Sindhi choreno and Punjabi shalwar.
+There are many styles of shalwar: the Peshawari shalwar, Balochi shalwar, Sindhi Chareno, Sindhi Kancha, Sindhi Suthan/Salwar, Sindhi Pajamo/Sorhi Suthan and Punjabi shalwar.

-Although various regions of the Indian subcontinent now wear the outfit in its various forms, the outfit was originally only popular on a wide scale in Afghanistan, Khyber Pakhtunkhwa, Balochistan and the Punjab region of Indian subcontinent.
+Although various regions of the Indian subcontinent now wear the outfit in its various forms, the outfit was originally only popular on a wide scale in Afghanistan, Khyber Pakhtunkhwa, Sindh, Balochistan and the Punjab region of the Indian subcontinent.
 However, the shalwar kameez has now become popular across the Indian subcontinent.